kube-rs/website/docs/controllers/scaling.md

 Sharding can also be done in a more explicit way:

 * 1 controller deployment per namespace (naive sharding)
-* 1 controller deployment per shard (precice, but requires labelling work)
+* 1 controller deployment per labelled shard (precice, but requires labelling work)

-Explicitly labelled shards is a less common, but powerful option employed by [fluxcd](https://fluxcd.io/).
-Flux exposes a [sharding.fluxcd.io/key label](https://fluxcd.io/flux/installation/configuration/sharding/) to associate a resource with a shard.
+Explicitly labelled shards is less common, but is a powerful option.
+It is used by [fluxcd](https://fluxcd.io/) via their [sharding.fluxcd.io/key label](https://fluxcd.io/flux/installation/configuration/sharding/) to associate a resource with a shard.
 Flux's Stefan talks about [scaling flux controllers at KubeCon 2024](https://www.youtube.com/watch?v=JFLNFJT59DY).

 !!! note "Automatic Labelling"